syntastical/class-creating-websites/README.md

 4. Login if you have an account otherwise create and account using email (not google).

 # Websites
 Hello all!
 My name is Sean Rester, and I've been working in various aspects of software for around 20 years.
-During this week wne will dive into the tool and technologies for building websites!
+During this week we will dive into the tool and technologies for building websites!

 To get each day started, please log into https://www.github.com and then click the corresponding day link below.